 The Water and Sewerage Authority (WASA) is responsible for the supply of water and sewerage services to the population of Trinidad and Tobago.
-However, over the years there have been ever increasing challenges in meeting this mandate resulting in both reduced supply and quality of supply to the areas served.
-Ageing infrastructure resulting in increased non-revenue water (NRW) and the effects of climate change have significantly impacted the volume of water available leading to water scheduling with some areas receiving a one in nine days supply.
+However, over the years there has been ever increasing challenges in meeting this mandate resulting in both reduced quantity and quality of supply to the areas served.
+Ageing infrastructure, resulting in increased non-revenue water (NRW) combined with the effects of climate change have significantly impacted the volume of water available for consumption leading to water scheduling with some areas receiving a one in nine days supply.

-The Authority seeks to address this situation and improve supply to the affected areas to at least a 24/3, that is, a 24-hour supply at least three days per week.
-Several small projects across the twin islands have been developed under the National Water Sector Transformation Project, inclusive of the drilling of six (6) new wells to provide an additional supply to underserved areas - three (3) new wells in Freeport, one (1) new well in Chatham, one (1) new well in Penal and one (1) new well in Tucker Valley, Chaguaramas.
-Certificates of Environmental Clearance have been applied and granted for the Penal and Tucker Valley wells - CEC6567/2022 & CEC6574/2023 respectively along with the interconnecting pipeline CEC6622/2023.
+The Authority seeks to address this situation and improve supply to the affected areas to a minimum of a 24/3 level of service, that is, a 24-hour supply at least three days per week.
+Several projects across the twin islands have been developed under the National Water Sector Transformation Project, inclusive of the construction of two (2) new water treatment plants to provide additional supply to underserved areas - one (1) in Saddle Road Santa Cruz and one in Goldsborough, Tobago.
+Certificates of Environmental Clearance have been granted by the Environmental Management Authority (EMA) for the new water treatment plants- CEC6539/2022 and CEC6570/2022, respectively (see Annex A).
+This ESA (Environmental and Social Assessment) and ESMP (Environmental and Social Management Plan) focuses on the two (2) new water treatment plants only.

-The Inter-American Development Bank (IADB) was approached by the Government of the Republic of Trinidad & Tobago (GORTT) with the Ministry of Public Utilities (MPU) as the executing agency, to secure funding, in part, for this National Water Sector Transformation Project which would serve to address the on-going problem of an inadequate supply of potable water.
-The proposal was submitted to the IADB for consideration to access funding under the IADB Conditional Credit Line for Investment Projects (CCLIP).
-The project was accepted and the Ioan TT-L1055 approved on 2022-12-14 and Loan contract agreements between the Government of the Republic of Trinidad & Tobago (GORTT) and the IADB was signed on 2023-03-07.
+The Inter-American Development Bank (IDB) was approached by the Government of the Republic of Trinidad & Tobago (GORTT) with the Ministry of Public Utilities (MPU) as the executing agency, to secure funding, in part, for the National Water Sector Transformation Project which would serve to address the on-going problem of an inadequate supply of potable water.
+The proposal was submitted to the IDB for consideration to access funding under the IDB Conditional Credit Line for Investment Projects (CCLIP).
+The project was accepted and the Ioan TT-L1055 approved on 2022-12-14 and subsequent Loan contract agreements between the Government of the Republic of Trinidad & Tobago (GORTT) and the IDB was signed on 2023-03-07.

-As a conditions precedent, programmatic Environmental & Social Assessments (ESAs) and Environmental & Social Management Plans (ESMPs) for the specific projects guided by the IADBs ESA and ESMP Frameworks prepared for the TT-L1055 loan, must be completed and no objection approval granted by the IADB before the project can progress.
-As such this ESA & subsequent ESMP Report has been undertaken to satisfy this requirement and secure the funds under the loan needed to execute this Project.
+The preparation of the Environmental & Social Assessments (ESAs) and Environmental & Social Management Plans (ESMPs) for the specific projects, guided by the IDB's ESA and ESMP Framework, is a 'Loan Requirement for Utilizing Loan Resources'.
+These documents therefore must be completed for the TT-L1055 Loan and no objection approval granted by the IDB before the project can progress.
+In this regard, this ESA & ESMP Report has been undertaken to satisfy this requirement and secure the funds under the Loan needed to execute this Project.